AUMSA Role Descriptions: A basic guide to each position

 ND is a key channel through witch AUMSA engages with it’s members.
 The ND Editors require a range of skills to produce a successful and popular campus magazine as well as maintaining an online presence.
 The ND Editors are expected to be creative and thought provoking and the team must be competent in design and editorially proficient.

-Current ND Editors: Tom Hockey, Hilary Parsons, Charlemagne Lin (firstname.lastname@example.org)
+Current ND Editors: Tom Hockey, Hilary Parsons, Charlie Lin ([email protected])

 The AUMSA website and social media are key to engaging with both external stakeholders and members.
-The webmaster is in charge of promoting AUMSA’s presence through these channels.
-This is a role which allows you to have a large say in AUMSA’s branding, as well as promoting new services to our members via our website portal.
-You must be competent in dealing with website management, or be willing and dedicated to learn.
+The Communications Officer will be in charge of promoting AUMSA’s presence through these channels.
+Additionally, you’ll work with the Vice-President Administration and Secretary to coordinate the AUMSA & Rep Groups Calendar.
+You’ll have a large say in AUMSA’s branding, as well as promoting new services to our members via our website portal and social platforms.
+Experience in website management, social media, and ability to work in a team are crucial.

 Current Webmaster: Boaz Competente ([email protected])